What are the keys of the kingdom?

 Question: "What are the keys of the kingdom?"

 Answer: The biblical passage that makes reference to the “keys of the kingdom” is Matthew 16:19.
 Jesus had asked His disciples who people thought He was.
-After responding with several of the more popular opinions, Jesus aimed His question directly at His disciples.
+After hearing several of the more popular opinions, Jesus aimed His question directly at His disciples.
 Peter, responding for the twelve, acknowledged Jesus as the Christ, the Son of the Living God.
 After this great confession, Jesus replied, “Blessed are you, Simon Bar-Jonah!
 For flesh and blood has not revealed this to you, but my Father who is in heaven.
 And I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it.
-I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven” (Matthew 16:17—19).
+I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven” (Matthew 16:17–19).

 Keys are used to lock or unlock doors.
 The specific doors Jesus has in mind in this passage are the doors to the Kingdom of Heaven.
 Jesus is laying the foundation of His church (Ephesians 2:20).
 The disciples will be the leaders of this new institution, and Jesus is giving them the authority to, as it were, open the doors to heaven and invite the world to enter.
 At this point it is important to understand how, biblically speaking, one enters the Kingdom of Heaven.